 All applicants for graduate study in History are automatically considered for funding, provided the application is received by the February 1 deadline.
 No separate application is necessary.
 The Department will ordinarily admit a Ph.D. applicant only when it is able to offer that applicant a funding package, usually a combination of scholarships for tuition, teaching assistantships and stipends.
 The Department admits M.A. applicants with or without funding, and is able to offer tuition scholarships only to some M.A. applicants.
 Students in the joint M.A./M.S.L.I.S. program are eligible for additional funding from the Department of Library and Information Sciences and are encouraged to consult them directly.
-Do note some of the University-wide awards require high GRE scores.
 CUA is an equal opportunity educational institution.